nrsantamaria/portfolio/README.md

 ## Technologies Used

-_In addition to bootstrap CSS there is a link in the HTML referencing GoogleFonts and this has been added to the Styles.css stylesheet._
+_In addition to bootstrap CSS there is a link in the HTML referencing GoogleFonts and this has been added to the Styles.css stylesheet.
+The nav tabs at the top link to the different sections on the page._

 ### License